 During that time, I worked hard to build a portfolio, and improved my skills as a developer.
 I also learned a lot about acquiring customers, marketing, running a business… Eventually, I managed to get my first client.

-Similarly, with every new situation, like going from freelancer to solopreneur, or becoming a digital nomad, there’s a period of uncertainty.
+With every new life change, like going from freelancer to solopreneur, or becoming a digital nomad, there will be a period of uncertainty.
 Learn to embrace that situations and use them in your advantage.
 You will need to work hard, learn a lot, and get out of your comfort zone.

-So don’t abandon hope if things don’t seem to work right away.
+Knowing when to quit is important, but don’t abandon hope if things don’t seem to work right away.
 Keep hustling.
 Learn.
 Work hard.
-Eventually, your efforts will have their reward.
+Eventually, your efforts may have their reward.

 Benefits Of Quitting Your Corporate Job